EpilogoSRL/unstructured-io-node/README.md

 import { UnstructuredIO } from '@epilogo/unstructured-io-node';
 import * as path from 'path';

+// This must be called at least once in your container or local environment
+// It takes care of installing the neccesary dependencies.
+// Only macOS and Linux is supported await UnstructuredIO.ensureEnvironmentSetup();

 const partitioned = await UnstructuredIO.partition({
  filename: path.join(__dirname, '../__tests__/data/your-document.pdf'),
  strategy: 'hi_res',